Keep the Trail Access info current...

-Solitary Islands coastal walk is a 60km, grade 4 One Way hike located in the Coffs Coast Regional Park, NSW.
+Solitary Islands coastal walk is a 60km, grade 4 one way hike, located in the Coffs Coast Regional Park, New South Wales.
 The hike should take approximately 3-4 days to complete.

 You’ll be hard pressed to find a more beautiful walk on the east coast of NSW.
 The Solitary Islands coastal walk links a string of idyllic golden beaches, rocky headlands and lush rainforest along the Coffs Coast.

 Make your way through Coffs Coast Regional Park, Moonee Beach Nature Reserve and Muttonbird Island Nature Reserve before winding up at Sawtell, near Bongil Bongil National Park.